 Stay up to date on LAF!

-LAF’s Landscape Performance Education Grants allow select faculty to develop and test models for integrating landscape performance into standard landscape architecture course offerings.
-For 2014, five $2,500 grants have been awarded to the following faculty for their proposed classes:
+LAF’s Landscape Performance Education Grants allow select university faculty to develop and test models for integrating landscape performance into standard landscape architecture course offerings.
+Five $2,500 mini-grants were awarded to these faculty members for the Spring 2015:

 - Kenneth Brooks, FASLA, FCELA, PLA, Arizona State University

 Advanced Landscape Architecture Studio IV (MLA Studio) and Special Topic: Design Performance (MLA Seminar)

 In the studio course, each student will develop a systematic performance assessment of their design to illustrate how the proposal accommodates a program and site.
 In the seminar course, students will use their studio projects as the basis for developing and demonstrating design performance assessment.

 - Ellen Burke, PLA, LEED AP, Cal Poly San Luis Obispo